elixir-capsule/supplement/README.md

 #### configuration

-* To set the bucket where files will be stored: `Application.put_env(:capsule, Capsule.Storages.S3, bucket: "whatever")`
+- To set the bucket where files will be stored: `Application.put_env(:capsule, Capsule.Storages.S3, bucket: "whatever")`

 #### options

-* prefix: A string to prepend to the upload's key
+- prefix: A string to prepend to the upload's key
+- s3_options: Keyword list of option that will passed directly to ex_aws_s3

 #### dependencies